Dethkrist/unsplash-images-test-case/README.md

-# Unsplash images test task
+# Flutter project, showing work with Unsplash API

 Shows list with random 10 images from Unsplash.
 Pressing on list item will open screen with fullsize image.